-Junction Australia offers domestic violence support to women, children and young people who are living with, or escaping domestic and family violence in the Fleurieu and Kangaroo Island regions.
+Junction offers domestic violence support to women, children and young people who are living with, or escaping domestic and family violence in the Fleurieu and Kangaroo Island regions.
 Please use the 'QUICK EXIT' button to leave this site quickly.
 If you are in immediate danger always call 000.

 This service provides women and children with counselling, developing safety plans and support in finding a safe place to live.
-Please note that Junction Australia only provides these services to those living on Kangaroo Island or in the Fleurieu region.
+Please note that Junction only provides these services to those living on Kangaroo Island or in the Fleurieu region.

 These services include: